Dōshō

 After returning from China, Dōshō became a priest at Gangō-ji, one of the great temples, the Nanto Shichi Daiji, in Nara, Japan.
 His teachings were based on the consciousness-only philosophy taught by Xuanzang, which in Japanese he called Hossō.
 It was at Gangō-ji that later he founded Japan's first meditation hall.

-There is a legend about his return from China that says Xuanzang had given him a magical kettle.
-Whenever any medicine was prepared in the kettle, it could cure any illness.
+There is a legend about his return from China that says Xuanzang had given him a magical kettle in which he could prepare medicines that could cure any illness.
 The monk travelling with Dōshō was supposedly cured before embarking on the sea trip back to Japan.
 However, while at sea a great storm came upon them.
 A diviner on board said that the sea god wanted the kettle.
 Dōshō at first resisted, but eventually gave in, and the storm immediately abated.